infinitechris/FrameworkCompleteDIY/README.md

 in some order of ordering / price until I can do a bulk order for what else is left
 - [x] [Fastener Kit - Bottom Cover and Mainboard](https://frame.work/products/fastener-kit-bottom-cover-and-mainboard)
      - Ordered 6/23/202 (Shipped from NJ)
+     - Looks like I'll have six extra T5 screws.
+Looking at the bottom disassembly guide I'll only need 13 screws and the kit includes 19.
+Extras are because they're included as captive in the bottom cover (which I'll be ordering as a kit.)
+This isn't the worst in the world :)
+     - I'll notate which are extras as which exact ones and their placement aren't in any guide in the site -_-
 - [ ] [Fastener Kit - Top Cover](https://frame.work/products/fastener-kit-top-cover?v=FRANGY0001)
 - [ ] [Hinge Kit](https://frame.work/products/hinge-kit-2nd-gen-3-5kg)
 - [ ] [Bezel - Black](https://frame.work/products/bezel?v=FRANCB0011)